 The historic Medina Dam was completed in 1912 and Medina Lake was filled by 1913.
 The dam is a historical landmark, registered by the Texas Historical Commission and the American Society of Civil Engineers.
 The lake is approximately 18 miles long and three miles wide at its widest.
 The surrounding hills are composed of mostly fractured karst limestone covered in ash juniper, oak, persimmon, black

 The Medina Lake Dam was designated a state historical landmark in 1976 by the Texas Historical Commission and was entered into The National Register of Historic Places at that time.
 The dam was also recognized as a civil engineering landmark in 1991 by the American Civil Engineering Society and a plaque with that designation sits on the dam, alongside the Historical Commission plaque.
 Today, the area that is known as Mormon’s Bluff was the site of one of the first Mormon colonies in Texas.
 A third plaque sits on the dam recognizing this settlement.

-Two books have been written specifically about the history of Medina Lake, the first by the Reverend Cyril Matthew Kuehne, originally published by St. Mary’s University in San Antonio, entitled “Ripples From Medina Lake”.
+Three books have been written specifically about the history of Medina Lake, the first by the Reverend Cyril Matthew Kuehne, originally published by St. Mary’s University in San Antonio, entitled “Ripples From Medina Lake”.
 This book is currently being reprinted by the Castro Colonies Historical Society in Castroville.
 It is available at the Castroville Chamber of Commerce.